From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 Week 5: Priced New Model

-Analysis: The Hybrid model reduced copywriter time by 40% from 25 hours to 15 hours per client per month.
-That’s 10 hours saved per client.
+Her analysis showed the hybrid model cut copywriter time by about 40%, from 25 hours to 15 hours per client each month—a savings of 10 hours per client.

 Option 1: Keep price at $5,800

-Margin impact: 15 hours per client instead of 25 hours = 40% time reduction = significant margin improvement
+Margin impact: 15 hours instead of 25 hours per client meant a 40% reduction in time and a significant margin improvement.

 Option 2: Reduce price to reflect “less work”

-Benefit: Easier sell (”you do some work, price drops”)
+Benefit: Easier to sell (“you do some work, your price drops”).

 Option 3: Increase price

-Reasoning: Margin improvement came from time reduction, not price increase. $5,800 for 15 hours ($387/hour) was already good economics.
-Keeping the price stable ensured a smooth transition.
-Could raise prices after the model is proven.
+Her reasoning: the margin gains came from time reduction, not price hikes; $5,800 for 15 hours (about $387/hour) was already strong economics, and holding the price steady made for a smoother transition, with room to raise prices later once the model was proven.

 Week 6-7: Tested with 4 Pilot Clients